KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp_ld/README.md

 Metadata applied to JSON objects in the top level arrays ( `scenes`, `nodes`, `meshes`, `materials`, `images`, `animations`) has precedence over the metadata specified in the `asset` property of a glTF.
 A glTF might reference resources already containing XMP metadata.
 A relevant example would be an image object referencing a PNG/JPG file with embedded XMP metadata.
 Note that glTF clients and viewers may ignore the metadata embedded in the referenced resources (for instance PNG/JPG images).

+#### JSON-LD Restrictions and Recommendations

+In order to keep glTF files easily readable without a JSON-LD parser, there are additional restrictions on JSON-LD that are required for `KHR_xmp` metadata packets.
+Failure to obey these restrictions may create issues for JSON or JSON-LD parsers.

+* [Expanded term definitions](https://www.w3.org/TR/json-ld11/#expanded-term-definition) are forbidden unless otherwise specified.
+* Namespace prefixes should only use the latin alphabet `A` to `Z` uppercase or lowercase, roman numerals `0` to `9`, or `_`.
+* Aliases and multiple prefixes for the same namespace are forbidden.
+* [Value objects](https://www.w3.org/TR/json-ld11/#value-objects) are forbidden unless otherwise specified, such as with Language Alternatives.
+* Language Alternatives must use `@language` and `@value` pairs within an array.
+See the [Using Language Alternatives](#using-language-alternatives) section for details.

+Additionally, the following are recommended:

+* XMP data types are always preferred.
+Only use a non XMP data type if you have no other option.
+* Usage of [IRIs](https://www.w3.org/International/wiki/IRIStatus) are heavily discouraged.
+Where possible, please follow the URI types outlined in the [glTF 2.0 Specification](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#uris).

+#### Language Alternatives

+TODO

 #### Transferring and merging metadata

 When a glTF object (for example a Mesh) is copied from a glTF file to another, the associated `KHR_xmp` metadata should be copied as well.